-With a total renovation, you could be paying for appliances, home systems, custom finishes and even new furniture — not to mention the fees for your kitchen remodeling contractor.
+With a total renovation, you could wind up paying for appliances, home systems, custom finishes and even new furniture — not to mention the fees for your kitchen remodeling contractor.
 In fact, installation and labor typically take up about 18% of your budget.

 But many homeowners don’t really need to go all-out.
-Even in a small kitchen, minor changes like new finishes and appliances can make a huge difference.
+Even in a small kitchen, minor changes, such as new finishes and appliances, can make a huge difference.

 Here’s a breakdown of average kitchen renovation costs for some of the priciest categories — and, for the frugal family, some advice on where to save money.

-Dedicate about 15% of your renovation budget to new kitchen appliances.
+On average, new kitchen appliances cost between $50 and $2,000 (CAD 68 and CAD 2,730) each and account for around 15% of the cost of a kitchen upgrade.
 Choose energy-efficient models whenever possible to cut down on your utility bills.
-Kitting out your kitchen with brand-new appliances costs around $2,900 (CAD 4,000) on average, but prices vary significantly by brand and appliance type.
-You could spend just that amount on a tricked-out fridge, for example.
+Outfitting your kitchen with brand-new appliances can cost around $2,900 (CAD 3,959) on average, but prices can vary significantly depending on the brand and appliance type.
+You could easily spend that amount on a tricked-out fridge, for example.